Abdulmajidmujtaba/telegram-bot/README.md

 - 🗣️ **AI Commentary**: Comment on the current discussion in the chat.
 - 📚 **FAQ**: Provide information on frequently asked questions.
 - 🔥 **Post Roasting**: Leave entertaining comments on channel posts.
+- 📈 **Image/Chart Analysis**: Analyze uploaded images or charts using your personal strategy or instructions (no financial advice).

 ## Setup